mtolly/onyx/songs/dream-theater/in-the-presence-of-enemies-pt-2/README.md

 Notes:

-  * Keys and pro keys by mazegeek999.
+  * Keys, pro keys, and QA by [mazegeek999](http://pksage.com/ccc/IPS/index.php?/topic/13775-mazegeeks-customs-1117-tarkus-by-emerson-lake-palmer/).

   * Guitar and bass by Meander, with some edits by me.

+  * All instruments have overdrive/unison.